I. I. Chundrigar: Early life and law practice

 Ibrahim Ismail Chundrigar, a Muhajir, was born in Godhra, Gujarat, in India on 15 September 1897.
-He was the only child of his Kutchi Chundrigar family, a Muslim community in India.
-The Chundrigar community is of Arabian descent.
+He was an only child.

-Chundrigar was initially schooled in Ahmedabad where he finished his matriculation and moved to Bombay for his higher studies.
-He attended the University of Bombay where he earned a BA degree in philosophy, and later the LLB degree in 1929.
-From 1929 till 1932, Chundrigar served as a lawyer for the Ahmedabad Municipal Corporation.
+Chundrigar moved to Bombay for his higher studies.
+He attended the University of Bombay where he earned a BA degree, and later the LLB degree in 1920.
+From 1929 till 1932, Chundrigar was a lawyer for the Ahmedabad Municipal Corporation.

 From 1932 until 1937, Chundrigar practiced civil law, and moved to practice and read law at the Bombay High Court in 1937, where he established his reputation.
-During this time, he became acquainted with Muhammad Ali Jinnah, sharing similar ideology, work ethics, and political views.
+During this time, he became acquainted with Muhammad Ali Jinnah, sharing similar ideology and political views.

 In 1935, Chundrigar was chosen by the Muslim League to give a response to the Government of India Act 1935 introduced by the British government in India.
 Notably, concerning the role of the Governor-General as head of state, Chundrigar denied that the Governor-General enjoyed the powers supposedly granted by the Act.

-From 1937 till 1946, Chundrigar practiced and read law, taking several cases on civil matters where he advocated for his clients at the Bombay High Court.
+From 1937 till 1946, Chundrigar practiced in the Bombay High Court.

 Legislative career in India and Pakistan Movement

-In 1936, Chundrigar joined the Muslim League.
-He was elected to the Bombay Legislative Assembly from the Ahmedabad district rural constituency in the 1937 provincial elections.
+Chundrigar stood for the Bombay Legislative Assembly as a Muslim League candidate in the 1937 provincial elections, and was elected from the Ahmedabad district rural constituency.
 From 1940 to 1945, he was president of the Bombay provincial Muslim League.

 In 1946, he was elected to the assembly from a Muslim urban constituency in Ahmedabad.
-He was appointed as Commerce Minister under the presidential administrations of the Viceroys of India, Archibald Wavell (1946) and Louis Mountbatten (1946-47).
+He was appointed Commerce Minister under the presidential administrations of the Viceroys of India, Archibald Wavell (1946) and Louis Mountbatten (1946-47).
 Peter Lyon, a reader emeritus in international relations, described Chundrigar as a "close supporter" of Mohammad Ali Jinnah in the Pakistan Movement.

 Public service in Pakistan

 Diplomacy and governorships

-After the partition of India by the act of the British Empire that established Pakistan, Chundrigar endorsed Liaquat Ali Khan's bid for the Premiership and was retained as the Commerce Minister in the administration of Prime Minister Liaquat Ali Khan on 15 August 1947.
+After the partition of India by the act of the British Empire that established Pakistan, Chundrigar endorsed Liaquat Ali Khan's bid for the premiership and was retained as the commerce minister in the administration of Prime Minister Liaquat Ali Khan on 15 August 1947.